yorkie-team/yorkie/design/gc-for-text-type.md

 ### Non-Goals

 1. It does not directly control the garbage collection provided by the programming language.
 It simply removes the relationship of the nodes connected to the linked list and makes it a collection target.
-2. It is not a function that can be called directly by the yorkie user.
+2. It is not a feature that Yorkie users can use directly.

 ## Proposal details